Printing

 List view shows filename, print status, file size, modification date, and estimated print time in a sortable table.
 Tap any column header to sort.

-- Name (A-Z or Z-A)
+- Filename (A-Z or Z-A)

 - Size (largest or smallest)

-- Print time (longest or shortest)
+- Time (longest or shortest)

 Sending Prints from OrcaSlicer